 - ESPN is focused on sports reporting

-- Oakley focused exclusively on sun-glasses
+- Oakley is focused exclusively on sun-glasses

 When it comes down to it, most companies fail because they lack focus.
-Spreading yourself to thin not only confuses your company and employees, but it confuses your customers as well.
-In an age where consumers and customers are bombarded with information and options, delivering a core value proposition through your focused marketing and branding will help solidify your company and brand within the consumer’s mind.
+Spreading yourself too thin not only confuses your company and employees, but it confuses your customers as well.
+In an age where consumers and customers are bombarded with information and options, delivering a core value proposition through your focused marketing and branding will help solidify your company and brand within the consumer's mind.
 Consumers remember a company for one thing and one thing only.

 Firms like Virgin and people like Donald Trump suffer from brand dilution by trying to staple their names on as many product categories as possible.
 Did you know that Trump has a bottled water and cologne brand?
 Yet it’s not his water or his cologne that consumers think about when they think Trump.
 Rather it is his success in the real estate markets that define Trump and nothing else.
 His brand extensions into clothing, bottled water, cologne and more will ultimately fail because consumers do not and will not associate Trump with any of these products.